SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of UiPath Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of November 6, 2023 – (NYSE: PATH)

 NEW YORK, Sept.
-18, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of UiPath Inc.
+22, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of UiPath Inc..

 Shareholders who purchased shares of PATH during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.